 Beloved, you do faithfully whatsoever you do for the brethren, and for strangers; Who have borne witness of your love before the church: whom if you send forward on their journey in a godly manner, you shall do well: Because for his name's sake they went forth, taking nothing of the Gentiles.
 We therefore ought to receive such, that we might be fellow helpers to the truth.
 (3 John 1:5-8 KJ2000)

-In these passages, Paul refers to taking support from the churches as being burdensome to them and refuses to do it except for what He got from the Macedonians and he called that robbery.
-He was the abject servant who lived after the pattern of Christ.
+Paul refers to taking support from the churches as being burdensome to them and refuses to do it except for what He got from the Macedonians, and he called that robbery.
+He was the utmost servant who lived after the pattern of Christ, the servant of all.
 Even Peter and John spoke of the free giving of service to the saints, not seeking anything in return.

 For Israel's watchmen are blind, the whole lot of them.
 They have no idea what's going on.
 They're dogs without sense enough to bark, lazy dogs, dreaming in the sun-- But hungry dogs, they do know how to eat, voracious dogs, with never enough.
 And these are Israel's shepherds!
 They know nothing, understand nothing.
 They all look after themselves, grabbing whatever's not nailed down.
 (Isaiah 56:10-11 MSG)

-The prophet Micah also spoke for God concerning this sin of prophets seeking their own saying,
+The prophet Micah also spoke for God concerning this sin of prophets seeking their own.

 Thus says the LORD: Concerning the prophets who make my people stray, who bite with their teeth, and cry, Peace; and he that puts nothing into their mouths, they even prepare war against him.
 (Micah 3:5 KJ2000)

-And regarding the rest of Israel's corrupt leadership, Micah says,
+And regarding the rest of Israel's corrupt leadership, Micah continues:

 Hear this, I pray you, you heads of the house of Jacob, and rulers of the house of Israel, that abhor justice, and pervert all equity.
 They build up Zion with blood, and Jerusalem with iniquity.
 Her heads judge for reward, and her priests teach for hire, and her prophets divine for money: yet will they lean upon the LORD, and say, Is not the LORD among us? no evil can come upon us.
 (Micah 3:9-11 KJ2000)

 Sound familiar?
 It should!
-Whenever I have seen a dispute between two families in a church and it came before the pastor, the one that put the most money in the church coffers always won.
-Pastor-teachers (equivalent to Old Testament priests) being on salary is common place.
-Prophetic conferences where an attendee can get a special "personal prophesy" for a donation is common place.
+Whenever I have seen a dispute between two families in a church come before the pastor, the one that put the most money in the church coffers always won.
+Pastor-teachers (equivalent to Old Testament priests) on salary are common place these days, but it was not so in the early church.
+Prophetic conferences where an attendee can get a special "personal prophesy" for a donation is becoming the norm.
 The attitude is, "Everybody is doing it.
 God must be pleased!"

-These are only some of the verses that I have found where the Bible speaks out against charging for service to God's elect.
-You will not hear these verses preached from the pulpit unless it is a portion that is preached out of context like, "It is more blessed to give than to receive" which was written to the elders of the churches that they would give to the needs of the people!
+These are only some of the verses that I have found where the Bible speaks out against charging for service to God's elect or for preaching the gospel.
+You will not hear these verses preached from the pulpit unless it is a portion that is preached out of context like, "It is more blessed to give than to receive," which was written to the elders of the churches that they would give to the needs of the people!

-I hope that I did not overburden you with all these verses about giving freely to the people of God.
 Yes, the laborer is worthy of his hire, but when these "laborers" are so focused on their wages, they seem to do a poor job of what they have been "hired" to do.
+Mammon soon becomes the major concern, not serving Jesus and His church.
 The heart of God is on giving, not getting, and on serving, not being served.
 If the ox harnessed to the mill that grinds out the corn ate all the farmer's profits as we see today, he would soon be part of an old fashioned barbeque!
 The farmer (in this analogy, God) could not afford his services for long.

 to top